muflone/pulldocker/README.md

 The `NAME` argument is required for each repository and identifies the repository itself.
 Its usage becomes useful on the commands, and it's assigned to the NAME command variable (see below).

+The `COMMON` argument can be set to `true` to define whether the repository will be used as a default repository for the next repositories in the same file.
+Any arguments not explicitly set in the repository will be inherited from the latest repository having the `COMMON` argument set to `true`.

+This means you could have many repositories with `COMMON` set to `true` and their arguments will be used for the next repositories in the same YAML file.

 The `STATUS` argument can be a boolean value with `true` or `false` and if set to `false` the repository is considered as disabled so it will not be checked